sindresorhus/got/readme.md

 #### got(url, [options])

-Return a Promise, that resolves to `response` object with `body` property.
+Returns a Promise, that resolves to `response` object with `body` property.

 ##### url